woodworm83/EventSourcingDotNet/README.md

 * **The state record must provide a public parameterless constructor.**\
   To create a new instance of the aggregate the aggregate repository and the snapshot providers must be able to create a new instance of the state record so that it can rely on a defined initial state prior to replay the events.

-## Define your events

-Create a record for each and every event happening on your aggregates.
-An event must implement the `IDomainEvent<TAggregateId, TState>` interface to be accepted as a valid event.

-Each event must implement the `Apply(TState)` method to update the aggregate state.

-    public sealed record SomethingHappened : IDomainEvent<MyAggregateId, SomeState>
-    {
-        public SomeState Apply(SomeState state)
-        {
-            // return updated state here
-        }
-    }

-### Event validation
+#### Event validation
-The `IDomainEvent<TAggregateId, TState>` interface provides an additional `Validate` method allowing to implement logic whether an event should be fired, skipped or raise an error.
+The `IAggregateState<TSelf, TAggregateId>` interface provides an additional `Validate` method allowing to implement logic whether an event should be fired, skipped or raise an error.
 The validation happens before the event is applied to the aggregate state and added to the uncommitted events.
 The default implementation always returns `EventValidationResult.Fire`.

-    public sealed record SomethingHappened : IDomainEvent<SomeState>
+    public sealed record SomeState : IAggregateState<SomeState, SomeId>
     {
         // Apply method removed for brevity

-        public EventValidationResult Validate(SomeState state)
+        public EventValidationResult Validate(IDomainEvent @event)
+            => @event switch
             {
-            // do some validation logic here...
+                // pattern match the events and validate against the current state here...
-            return EventValidationResult.Fire;
+                _ => EventValidationResult.Fire;
             }
     }

 You can return the following validation results: